iiasa/gams_trace/gams_trace.md

 python gams_trace.py --root /path/to/your/main.gms --objective
 ```

-> If your codebase has nested includes, the script will follow `$include` and `$batinclude` relative to the included file’s directory.
+> If your codebase has nested includes, the script will follow `$include` and `$batinclude` relative to the root file’s directory.

 ***